 If the police are investigating your allegations, we will work in conjunction with them to help whenever possible.

-A criminal conviction against your abuser could greatly improve your prospect of recovering compensation and it is therefore usual practice to wait for the outcome of the criminal case before progressing a compensation claim.
+A criminal conviction against your abuser could greatly improve your prospect of recovering youth, sports club or football abuse compensation.
+It is therefore usual practice to wait for the outcome of the criminal case before progressing a compensation claim.

 Speaking to other survivors

-Locating and speaking to other survivors or people who also attended the same sports group or came into contact with the same individual is also a key part of the investigation stage.
+Locating and speaking to other survivors or people who also attended the same sports group, youth club or came into contact with the same individual is also a key part of the investigation stage.

-It’s not uncommon for abusers to target more than one victim.
-In these cases, the claims can be pursued as a group action.
-The more people who disclose similar accounts of abuse the greater the prospect of proving your case.
+It is not uncommon for abusers to target more than one victim.
+In these cases, any sports or youth club abuse claim can be pursued as a group action.
+The more people who disclose similar accounts of abuse, the greater the prospect of proving your case.

 Deciding the next steps